THE WAY IT COULD BE:

 "Hold on," Mike had to say.
 "Back up!
 How did you get this landscape.
 How did you end up with mini-farms, right in the middle of what used to be a normal town?"

 "Well the farms and gardens and these woodlots and ponds have just been put on land that was backyards, or parks, or wasteland, or land beside the railway line.
-And then there is the space that was unused at the back of the hospital, and all the nature strips even where roads were left, and of course then there were all the roads we dug up.
+And then there's the space that was unused at the back of the hospital, and all the nature strips even where roads were left, and of course then there were all the roads we dug up.
 Did you know that in a normal city roads and cars and parking lots take up more than one-third of the space.
 Convert some of that to fruit and nut trees and you are off to a good start."

 A knock at the front door.
 "Who’s that?"
 Jan said to herself, as she left the room.
 She came back accompanied by a somewhat short old man in scruffy overalls and a battered straw hat, wearing glasses and carrying a large basket.